Cris-Moran/arcade-locator/README.md

 * Upload
     * Users can upload a location for a game to developers for review.
 * Profile
-    * User can see information on who they are and settings for their profile.
+    * User can see information on who they are and settings for their profileModel.

 ### 3. Navigation